 How to lose stomach fat is no easy assignment.
 It doesn’t matter how many crunches you do or how many minutes you spend planking each week.
 These exercises won’t do any harm, but they can’t guarantee a flat-as-a-pancake paunch.
 Believe us we’ve put it to the test.
 What’s even more annoying is that the smart-arse who came up with the “abs were made in the kitchen” quip actually knew what they were talking about.
 Diet really does make a difference.
 “Dieting” as in “to diet,” on the other hand, does not.

-Okay, so refined carbs aren’t great as they spike your blood sugar levels but fibre-some whole-grain sources like brown rice, quinoa, couscous and oats can actually help you lose fat from around the middle.
-That’s because they’re full of gut-healthy fibre and B vitamins, which means they release their energy slowly and keep blood sugar levels steady (so you’re less likely to reach for the 3 p.m.
+Okay, so refined carbs aren’t great as they spike your blood sugar levels but fiber-some whole-grain sources like brown rice, quinoa, couscous, and oats can actually help you lose fat from around the middle.
+That’s because they’re full of gut-healthy fiber and B vitamins, which means they release their energy slowly and keep blood sugar levels steady (so you’re less likely to reach for the 3 p.m.
 Haribo hit).